Energic 409 Motoculteur available from 1945

 I have seen an order dating from June 1942 for the New Energic 409 awaiting homologué, with information showing authorizations relating the New 409 as early as 20 May 1941.

 Bon De Commande dated 1/3/1940 for an Energic D9.

 Interestingly I have an Energic 409 “Manual entretien” dated and printed “May 1945“.

 And a “catalogue des piéces détachées” dated 1946.

 This very early Energic 409 motoculteur model had a open trap door on top of the hood for access, in the initial design.
 This was dropped in later models as the 409 evolved.
 Mr Patissier had looked at the overall design, and had incorporated the strength and structures of the tractors of that time.
 With a strong chassis, engine and versatile multi disc oil bath clutch this Energic motoculteur was the basis of all to follow.
 There where also numerous engineering solutions and innovations on these early machines, overcoming some of the fundamental problems inherent in the early B5, C7 and D9 machines.

 This was followed by the Energic 411 motoculteur 11cv (700cc) in 1949/50 – seepage on the 411 motoculteur here.

 Engine.
 Single-cylinder Patissier engine, 9cv, 500cm3, air-cooled, four-stroke with enclosed Lateral valves (soupapes latérales).

 Lubrication.
-By constant circulation of oil held within the sump of the engine, 3.5 liters.
+By constant circulation of oil held within the sump of the engine, 3.5 litres.
 The circulation pressure being attained from crankcase compression.

 Cooling.
 One large aluminium fan which is mounted at the front of the engine, running on ball bearings.
 This system draws air into the hood circulating around the engine, ensuring cooling. this system was tested in extreme high temperatures and proved effective.

 Starting.
 By hand crank, either direct on to the motor, or via the multiplicateur.
 Both located at the front of the engine.

 Magneto/Magnéto.
 Morel CT – 1 or Lavallete, as standard equipment (also Bosch and Novi brands where used between 1945 and the 1960’s to a lesser extent).

 Air filter/Cleaner.
 Metallic element – (dependent upon the element that can be oil surface coated).